Dynamical discontinuities in repeated weak measurements revealed by complex weak values: Analysis of the Discontinuity

-where \(R = \frac{|\lambda_1|^2}{|\lambda_2|^2}\), and \(\log\) denotes the natural logarithm.\\ Near each discontinuity, when both moduli of the eigenvalues are equal, the relaxation time exhibits a divergence typical of dynamic critical phenomena.
-The study investigates whether this divergence follows a power-law behavior, as expressed in Eq.~\ref{eq:relaxation_time_exponent}, considering the behavior both analytically, for any system governed by the protocol outlined in this article, and numerically, for the two-level system discussed in section~\ref{section:two_level_system}.\\ For any system evolving under the dynamics dictated by the weak measurement protocol, the eigenvalues of the Kraus operator are given by Eq.~\ref{eq:general_eigenvalues_Kraus_operator}.
+Near each discontinuity, when both moduli of the eigenvalues are equal, the relaxation time exhibits a divergence typical of dynamic critical phenomena.
+The study investigates whether this divergence follows a power-law behavior, as expressed in Eq.~\ref{eq:relaxation_time_exponent}, considering the behavior both analytically, for any system governed by the protocol outlined in this article, and numerically, for the two-level system discussed in section~\ref{section:two_level_system}.

+For any system evolving under the dynamics governed by the weak measurement protocol, the eigenvalues of the Kraus operator are given by Eq.~\ref{eq:general_eigenvalues_Kraus_operator}.
 We assume that the meter operator $\hat{O}_A$ is non-degenerate.
 In this case, let us denote the largest eigenvalue in modulus by $\lambda_1$ and the second-largest by $\lambda_2$, corresponding to the eigenvalues $o_1$ and $o_2$ of the operator $\hat{O}_A$, respectively.
 The squared moduli of these eigenvalues can then be expressed, to first order in $gt$, as

 Consequently, the function $R$ takes the form

 To calculate the critical exponent near the point where the imaginary part of the weak value vanishes, one can expand $R$ in a Taylor series, assuming that $2 g t o_{2} \, \text{Im}\left(o_{S,w}\right)$ and $2 g t o_{1} \, \text{Im}\left(o_{S,w}\right)$ are small, and keeping terms to first order in $g t$ as